muhme/joomla-branches-tester/README.md

 ### Syncing from GitHub Repository

 To avoid recreating everything the next day, you can simply fetch and merge the latest changes from the Joomla GitHub repository into your local branches.
-This can be done for all four branches without any arguments, or for a specific version, such as 5.2-dev.
+This can be done for branches without any arguments, or for a specific version, such as 6.0-dev.
 ```
-scripts/pull.sh 52
+scripts/pull.sh 60
 ```
 Finally, the Git status of the branch is displayed.